 and life to everything.”

 At St Ignatius, we help children to gain a firm understanding of what music is, through listening, singing, playing, evaluating and composing across a wide variety of forms, cultures and traditions.
 We are committed to developing a curiosity for music and a respect and acceptance for the role that music plays in different people’s lives.
 We encourage children to express themselves musically with many extra-curricular opportunities to perform in front of their peers, families, and in the wider community.
 We want children to think of music as something that can be enjoying, stimulating, relaxing, or challenging, and promote the idea of listening to music for pleasure.

-Charanga have now developed a COVID safe curriculum which we will launch in the second part of the Autumn Term after we have received training.
+Charanga have now developed a COVID safe curriculum to which we will revert in the case of another lockdown (in line with any restrictions issued).
 You can find the guide to COVID adaptations at the bottom of this page.